iliasra/Dual-Attention-for-LOB-Price-Trend-Prediction/README.md

    Order Book Messages"](https://arxiv.org/abs/2511.12563)**.
 This gives the preprocessing pipeline a way to encode the relative structure of the book while reducing the effect of raw scale.

-2. **Dual-attention modelling for price trend prediction**
+3. **Dual-attention modelling as a case study**

    I implement a transformer-style architecture inspired by **"TLOB: A Novel Transformer Model with Dual Attention for Price Trend Prediction with Limit Order Book Data"**.
 The model combines feature-wise attention over LOB-derived variables with temporal attention over event sequences.
-The goal is to study whether separating feature interactions and temporal dependencies is useful for LOB trend classification.
+The goal is to study whether separating feature interactions and temporal dependencies, optionally with MoE routing, is useful under the economic evaluation protocol above.

 ## Current Pipeline

-The codebase is organized around a preprocessing and training workflow.
+The codebase is organized around a preprocessing, training, and evaluation workflow.
 When fast kinematic tokenization is enabled, an optional GCV cache can be built before preprocessing so that expanding-window folds do not recompute the same daily GCV scores repeatedly.

 ```bash
 python scripts/process_data.py